Everything you need to know about male stripping!

 Having said that, many women prefer different body types, so there is always hope if you find it hard to pack on large muscles.

 There used to be a time when every stripper absolutely HAD to be massive and ripped, however since the new generation of strippers have taken over it's quite dramatically changed.
-This is in part due to the incorporation of hip hop dance moves in male strip routines, which was unheard of 20 years ago.
+This is in part due to the incorporation of hip hop dance moves in male strip routines (thank you Channing Tatum), which was unheard of 20 years ago.
 Today in male revues we see a much more diverse range in body composition.

 So let me explain, some girls like "thinner ripped" guys and others prefer and more chunky "bodybuilder" physique.
 Some girls like a hairy chest, some girls like it shaven.
 Some girls like tattooed guys, some like NO tattoos.